Electricity generation: Photovoltaic effect

 The photovoltaic effect is the transformation of light into electrical energy, as in solar cells.
 Photovoltaic panels convert sunlight directly to DC electricity.
 Power inverters can then convert that to AC electricity if needed.
-Although sunlight is free and abundant, solar power electricity is still usually more expensive to produce than large-scale mechanically generated power due to the cost of the panels.
-Low-efficiency silicon solar cells have been decreasing in cost and multijunction cells with close to 30% conversion efficiency are now commercially available.
-Over 40% efficiency has been demonstrated in experimental systems.
-Until recently, photovoltaics were most commonly used in remote sites where there is no access to a commercial power grid, or as a supplemental electricity source for individual homes and businesses.
-Recent advances in manufacturing efficiency and photovoltaic technology, combined with subsidies driven by environmental concerns, have dramatically accelerated the deployment of solar panels.
-Installed capacity is growing by around 20% per year led by increases in Germany, Japan, United States, China, and India.
+The photovoltaic industry has undergone spectacular growth since the 1990s.

 Economics

 The selection of electricity production modes and their economic viability varies in accordance with demand and region.
 The economics vary considerably around the world, resulting in widespread residential selling prices.
 Hydroelectric plants, nuclear power plants, thermal power plants and renewable sources have their own pros and cons, and selection is based upon the local power requirement and the fluctuations in demand.

-All power grids have varying loads on them but the daily minimum is the base load, often supplied by plants which run continuously.
+All power grids have varying loads on them.
+The daily minimum is the base load, often supplied by plants which run continuously.
 Nuclear, coal, oil, gas and some hydro plants can supply base load.
 If well construction costs for natural gas are below $10 per MWh, generating electricity from natural gas is cheaper than generating power by burning coal.

 Nuclear power plants can produce a huge amount of power from a single unit.
 However, nuclear disasters have raised concerns over the safety of nuclear power, and the capital cost of nuclear plants is very high.

 Hydroelectric power plants are located in areas where the potential energy from falling water can be harnessed for moving turbines and the generation of power.
 It may not be an economically viable single source of production where the ability to store the flow of water is limited and the load varies too much during the annual production cycle.

 Generating equipment

 Electric generators were known in simple forms from the discovery of electromagnetic induction in the 1830s.
 In general, some form of prime mover such as an engine or the turbines described above, drives a rotating magnetic field past stationary coils of wire thereby turning mechanical energy into electricity.
-The only commercial scale electricity production that does not employ a generator is solar PV.
+The only commercial scale forms of electricity production that do not employ a generator are photovoltaic solar and fuel cells.